 Abstract – This article is purely from my own assumptions and experience no where related to any conclusion.
 This post was first published on disruptive views dot com “Banks or Banking for Africa or will fintech reign” . focused on the issues, developments and trends around banks, banking, fintech & financial services mediums.
 My understanding out of everything going on around the world on various options of payments front I must say we should avoid a creative mess, stop innovating and start improving.
 As test, measure success and repeat that what works for me very well (Off course Innovating process does not stop completely).
 Developing something new on top of other “things” is not always the answer; sometimes un-developing something existing to uncover the hidden gems already there is useful.
 Can I say if you like Un-Develop to Innovate?

-This post is an extension of post of 26-Dec-2014, “Will-Banks ever be successful in Mobile Money or Mobile Payments“ Financial services / payment services have just started growing & as the current market and daily needs are shifted to more digital channels, Mobile Wallets as one of the solution to welcome this scenario.
+This post is an extension of post of 26-Dec-2014, “Will-Banks ever be successful in Mobile Money or Mobile Payments“.
+Artificial Intelligence has brought freshness in financial services / payment service industry with help of BigData that have just started growing & as the current market and daily needs are shifted to more digital channels.
+Mobile Wallets as one of the solution to welcome this scenario.
 As rightly said by many experts in interviews and writings, more transactions yield more revenue.
 Financial inclusion is all about accessibility and affordability but the fintech objective is not the same.
 In this era of service excellence we need to put ourselves in customers shoes to gain and get the correct experience.
 Some fintech companies provide convenience and as a result they are attracting more customers while banks even if they claim to be cheaper in some cases but they have less customers as they lack on convenience, accessibility, availability and affordability.

 Introduction – Fintech, the most advanced and recent innovation or a transformer for payments world to transform Banks to MNO to Digital World (FinTech World).
 Financial technology, also known as FinTech, is a line of business based on using software to provide financial services.
 Financial technology companies are generally startups founded with the purpose of disrupting incumbent financial systems and corporations that rely less on software.
 Indeed financial inclusion has to be sensitive to cost and convenience.
 The services have to be affordable as in most cases the people being targeted had been excluded by financial institution because of their locations, economical standards, informal environments or in some cases they would have been forced out due to KYC and account maintenance fees.